Su Luopei (Robert Spence) Phonetics with Listening Practice (British), SoSe 2023

 For links to the course materials, see below:

-BLOCK 1 — RESOURCES
+BLOCK 1 — DEFINING GOALS

-Week 01: Tuesday 11 April 2023 — Unit 00a
+Week 01: Tuesday 15 October 2024 — Unit 01

 First of all, some slides from the Contact Point for Studying with Disability, which is part of the university’s Equal Opportunities and Diversity Management Unit.
 If you are living with disability or chronic illness, the university can provide various forms of support.